 The Nottinghamshire Torch SCITT Partnership Schools (over 40) are fully invested in the programme.
 Heads of School all want NTS trainees to succeed as they require a highly skilled workforce.
 All of our partnership schools are highly experienced in delivering ITT in school provision.

 The Nova Education Trust and SCITT partnership have an extensive range of schools within both the Primary and Secondary sector across Nottinghamshire, Nottingham City, Derby and Leicestershire.

-We aim to recruit a strong cohort of trainees with approximately 4-10 maximum in each subject area.
+We aim to recruit a strong cohort of trainees with approximately 4-10 maximum in each subject area for secondary.
+This allows for trainees to not feel isolated and to be able to support each other on placement.
 We then, through agreement with trainees, arrange the best suited placement schools.
 We look to minimise travel distance for trainees, maximise the quality of mentorship and school support.
-Most school partners will host 4-10 trainees at any one time (across the range of subjects).
-This allows for trainees to not feel isolated and to be able to support each other on placement.
 We also provide all trainees with contrasting school experiences as this is important in developing a range of professional skills.